jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

         #5 PORT_A = 8'hF2; // At time = 5ns, PORT_A = 'hF2
         #5 PORT_A = 8'h41; // At time = 10ns, PORT_A = 'h41
         #5 PORT_A = 8'h0A; // At time = 15ns, PORT_A = 'h0A
-        #5; // Wait for 5 ns to observe the last value in the simulation
+        #5; // Wait for five ns to observe the last value in the simulation
     end

     // Monitor changes to PORT_A and display time and value